SilvioWeging/kASA/README.md

 * `-o (--outgoing) <file>`: Either the existing index or a new file name, depending on whether you want to keep the old file or not.
 Default: overwrite.
 * `-l (--deleted) <file>`: delete taxa via the NCBI taxonomy file.
 ##### Optional paramameters
-* `-z (--translated)`: Tell kASA, that the input consists of protein sequences.
-Note, that the index must've been converted via the same alphabet to amino acids.
-Currently in BETA.
 * `-a (--alphabet) <file> <number>`: If you'd like to use a different translation alphabet formated in the NCBI compliant way, provide the file (gc.prt) and the id (can be a string).
 Please use only letters in the range ['A',']'] from the ASCII table for your custom alphabet.
 Default: Hardcoded translation table.
 * `--three`: Use only three reading frames instead of six.
 Default: off.
 ##### Example calls